maierru/docker_development/README.md

 ### Run

-To run all services
+To run all services (with `--build` to make actual docker image)

-$ docker-compose up -d
+$ docker-compose up -d --build

 Enter to http://localhost for futher instructions